 Florida has a sub-tropical climate, so while you have lots of heat, sunshine, and humidity, (take a towel to sit on for comfort in the heat!) you also have rain.
 Sometimes, a LOT of rain!
 If it starts to rain when you are in the Disney Parks, then get under cover as soon as you can.
 The ECV won’t stop working immediately if you are caught out, but getting water into the unit can cause a malfunction.
 One day in Magic Kingdom, it poured and poured down, and I had no choice but to drive from the park to the parking lot.
 I did panic thinking it would malfunction, but thankfully it didn’t.
 And it was fine the next day.

 Mobility Scooters can be used on Disney Buses, Ferries, and the Monorail.
 You can remain in your ECV, and will be directed what to do by a Cast Member.

 There is no indication from Walt Disney World about the use of ECVs with their new Skyliner system.
 I will update as soon as I have more information.

 If you have any questions about renting a mobility scooter (ECV) please contact Buena Vista Rentals direct where they will be very happy to help you.

-If you have any questions about using an ECV in the Disney Parks, and resorts, then please contact me, or leave a comment below and I will help you to the best of my ability.
+If you have any questions about using an ECV in the Walt Disney World Parks and Resorts, then please contact me, or leave a comment below and I will help you to the best of my ability.